 Click on the View tab and then scroll all the way to the bottom of the list until you see the checkbox Use Simple File Sharing (recommended).

-Go ahead and un-check the box and now when you go to the Sharing and Security tab for a folder, you will see advanced share options and also the Security tab, which lets you configure NTFS permissions.
+Go ahead and un-check the box and now when you go to the Sharing and Security tab for a folder, you will see advanced share options and the Security tab, which lets you configure NTFS permissions.

 That’s it!
 If you’re not sure how to configure NTFS permissions, read my earlier written post.
-If this was all too complicated for you, you can check out online storage services like Dropbox, a free service for storing and sharing files between computers.
+If this was all too complicated for you, you can check out online storage services like Dropbox, a cloud service for storing and sharing files between computers.
 Enjoy!